fractus-io/keras-tutorial/README.md

 print("\n%s: %.2f%%" % (model.metrics_names[1], scores[1]*100))
 ```

-Since this is very first example same data has been used for , so in future we will separate data into train and
-test datasets for the training and evaluation of your model.
+Since this is still introductionary example same data has been used for traning and evaluation, but in in future we will separate data into train and test datasets for the training and evaluation of your model.

 The whole process can be executed with command: